We Need YOU!

 Current high school students are the future of our society and future Rotarians.
 Help teach our them leadership by volunteering for a short-term or long-term position.
 Help instill leadership skills in the next generation of Rotarians!

-Below is a list of the positions needed filled and a description of each.
+Rotary District 5630 would LOVE to have you in camp with us.
+Below is a list of the positions needing filled and a description of each.

-- Must be a good communicator, have the ability to motivate youth, have the ability to lead without taking over, and work cohesively with the RYLA chair and coordinator.
+Members of our Leadership Team must have attended RYLA as a camper AND previously as a junior counselor.
+Team members must have good communication skills, possess the ability to motivate campers, the ability to lead without taking over, and work cohesively with the RYLA chair and coordinator.

 Key responsibilities of Leadership Team members include assisting the RYLA Coordinator with the following tasks: